 Step 3 With the firmware file, click Repair Now and the program will start repairing iOS system and update iOS to latest.

 Step 4 The whole process takes a few minutes.
 Please keep your device connected the whole process.
 After system repair, the iOS in your device is up to date.

 Part 3: Other Tips to Help You Fix iPhone Not Updating to iOS 14

 Here are some additional tips that will help you when you can't update your iPhone.

 Tip 1.
 Restart Your iPhone

-The simplest thing to do when the iPhone won't update is to restart the device.
+The simplest thing to do when the iPhone 7 won't update or restore is to restart the device.
 There could be a glitch in some app or temporary issues interrupting the update.

 For iPhone X or later, press and hold either volume button and the side button until the power off slider appears.
 For iPhone 6 to iPhone 8 series, press and hold the Side button untile the power off slider appears.